-Migrant kids separated for 6 years from family by US government
+The Disappeared

 I’ve found evidence that at least seven kids were in the system for at least two years.

 It turns out the aunt wasn’t in Honduras.
 She was living in rural North Carolina, where I reached her by phone.
 She told me she was the girl’s sponsor, that she had put together all the paperwork to reunify the family and take custody of both the girl and her brother all the way back in 2013.
 But she never got the kids.
 She didn’t know why.
 Then, one day, less than a year and a half later, she couldn’t get in contact with them anymore.
-No one answered the phone number she usually dialed to connect with the kids, which belonged, she thought, to her case worker or case manager.
+No one answered the phone number she usually dialed to connect with the kids, which belonged, she thought, to their case worker or case manager.
 And she said she never got a call from that number again.

 All these years, the girl didn’t know what had happened to her family.
 And the family didn’t know what had happened to their girl.